 Super interesting, especially if you have an interest in soviet history!About activity Cold War: air defence system around Moscow.
-One-day-excursion by car!
-7 days ago
+One-day-excursion by car! about 2 months ago

 I was really interested in the history of Cold War and decided to book with my friends a full-day excursion.
 It was amazing!